2027 수능특강 영어독해연습 8강 변형문제

 Exercise 6 직무 수행에 필요한 하드 스킬과 소프트 스킬

-Examples include accountants, who must have accounting degrees, lawyers, ____ must have law degrees, and doctors, who must have medical degrees.
+Examples include accountants, who must have accounting degrees, lawyers, who must have law degrees, and doctors, ____ must have medical degrees.

 We think ____